Mang Tootz moves out but keeps the flavors alive

 They started announcing their daily menus online, and netizens fired their orders.

 Edwin quickly contrived a system: on the third and fourth floors of their building, an onsite staff of six cooked four meals a day and churned thousands of banana rhumas.
-A single staff member manned a small opening on the ground floor to take orders, give change, and deliver the food all the way from upstairs down to the ground floor.
+A single staff member manned a small opening on the ground floor to take orders, give change and deliver the food all the way from upstairs down to the ground floor.

 The system ran initially well, but after a few days, the staff member had already grown pale out of exhaustion.
 Ever the problem solver, Edwin devised a pulley system.
-Food was placed on a plastic basket and lowered precariously from a window, creating a scene reminiscent of the rustic villages in Flemish master Pieter Breugel the Elder’s paintings.
+Food was placed on a plastic basket and lowered precariously from a window, creating a scene reminiscent of the rustic villages in Flemish master Pieter Bruegel the Elder’s paintings.

 It went well again, but another problem arose: the staff, who had been shouting the orders all day long from the ground floor, was losing his voice.
 Edwin came up with a final solution: he bought a walkie-talkie.